 This format is rather well-known from established social media offerings, and works in a similar way as the News Feed layout.
 Content Stream occupies more image space, so it’s geared towards an image-driven social platform.

-To get started with our new Native Ad Templates, grab the latest iOS or Android SDK
+To get started with our new Native Ad Templates, grab the latest legacy iOS or Android SDK